 - Most people think hollow bones like those of birds are fragile.
 In reality, thanks to a complex honeycomb structure, bird bones are no more fragile than those of mammals.
 In the case of the now extinct dinosaurs and pterosaurs, both having pneumatic skeletons, fragility would mean death, and they obviously had quite strong yet light bones.

-- Apparently, It is commonly believed in India that Peacocks are asexual and the female conceives by drinking the males tear.
+- Apparently, it is commonly believed in India that peacocks are asexual and the female conceives by drinking the males tear.
 This belief is not only incorrect, but ironic, because the birds are actually quite promiscuous.
-The entire reason the male bird fans his feathers is because he's trying to attract mates.
+The entire reason the male bird fans his feathers is because he's trying to attract as many females as possible.

 - It is a very, very common belief that mother birds will reject fallen babies that have been returned to the nest by humans, due to the human scent.
 A few problems with this:

 - Very few birds have a sense of smell even worth mentioning (kiwis, albatrosses, and some vultures have a good sense of smell).